This post contains affiliate links. You can see my full disclosure here.

 Harry Potter Party Activities

-On the activities!
+On to the activities!
 We had three main activities: Quidditch, Potions Class & OWLs.
 I’ll share all the details from those and more!

 DIY Edible Sorting Hats